 Indulge in a guided tour

 If you visit the site on your own, it is easy to wander around and see all the temples and to get an idea of the scale and scope of the site.
 However, you may never learn the history of the temples, or how they were constructed so many centuries ago.
 To reveal and learn more, the best course of action is to organise a guided tour of the area.
-There are many excellent guides in Agrigento, and having one of them to rely on is definitely recommended.
-Look for a registered guide to ensure you have the best experience.
+There are many excellent guides in Agrigento, and having one of them to rely on is definitely recommended. our Concierge team would be very happy to assist in organising the perfect guided tour.